 Agriculture near Transmission Lines

 You will be compensated with a one-time payment for granting access to build the power line and subsequently operate and maintain the line.
 Property owners are compensated for rights-of-way regardless of how they are acquired.
 Idaho Power’s right-of-way agents work directly with property owners to negotiate compensation.
 The value of a right-of-way is determined using several different sources and must follow federal and state procedures.

 Compatible Land Uses

 Idaho Power will also work with landowners to reduce impacts to agriculture, such as coordinating the timing of construction to minimize short-term impacts.
-Over the long-term, most agricultural activities can proceed with the transmission line in place.
-Allowable uses for ROWs may include: agricultural, such as harvesting, grazing and irrigation; temporary structures; fences; plants; and roadway crossings.
-Fences, locks or other access restrictions can be used by property owners along acquired ROWs.
+Most agricultural activities can proceed with the transmission line in place.
+Allowable uses for right-of-way may include:

 Upcoming Right-of-Entry Requests

-If your property is within a proposed route, Idaho Power will contact you for access prior to conducting any fieldwork.
+If your property is within a proposed route for the transmission line, Idaho Power will contact you for access prior to conducting any fieldwork.
 This is called “right-of-entry,” which provides Idaho Power and its contractors permission to enter private property for the purposes of conducting required fieldwork.

-Future right-of-entry requests will be needed over the next several years, including the following fieldwork efforts:
+Future rights-of-entry will be needed over the next several years, including the following fieldwork efforts:

 - 2020: LiDAR (aerial terrain surveys), cultural and visual surveys